webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - a subscription can be linked to multiple Azure accounts.
   - ![subscription](img/subscription.PNG)
   - ![az scope](img/az-scopes-billing.png)
-- **regions**
-  - one or more data centers networked together.
-  - preserve data residency(keep data inside the region).
-  - offer compliance and resiliency depending on customer needs.
 - **subscription types**
   - **Free Trial**: 30 day free.
   - **Pay-As-You-Go**: charges you monthly for the services you used in that billing period.